DAOmasons/daomasons-docs/docs/Rules/membership-rules.md

 - There must be one Core Member leading every project.
 A Project Lead is responsible for the outcome and making final decisions on that Project.
 However, a Project Lead can also delegate some management responsibilities to Contributors with management roles (ex.
 Project Manager)
 - Core Members receive Voting Shares and can vote on which projects DAO Masons should work on, how to manage finances, and how to make changes to the DAO rules, culture documents, and governance mechanics, etc.

-### How to Become a Core Member
+#### How to Become a Core Member

-1. Contribute to at least 3 completed projects including 1 Internal Project under the Contributor Track.
+1. Contribute to at least 3 completed projects including 1 Internal Project under the Contributor Member Track.
 1. Acquire an active DAO Mason core member as a Sponsor
 1. Complete the [Ritual of Acumen](/Rituals/ritual-of-acumen)
 1. Complete the [Ritual of Oaths](/Rituals/ritual-of-oaths)
 1. Be voted in by the DAO

+### Leaving the DAO

+- You can Rage Quit - all Shares are burned and you receive a proportion of the DAO Treasury.
+- Core Members can take leave by converting their Voting Shares to Loot Shares
+- You can be removed from the DAO by a majority vote (RageKick).
+In this case Voting Shares are changed to Loot Shares.

 #### Read More:

 - [DAO Structure](/Rules/dao-types)
 - [Ritual of Acumen](/Rituals/ritual-of-acumen)
 - [Ritual of Oaths](/Rituals/ritual-of-oaths)

+---

 ### Current State of This Page